-- 1. Closure technique: All the SSI SIRs that use the 2006-2008 SSI baseline data (baseline set 1 or BS1) will include only those procedures that were reported with a primary closure method.
-Otherwise, all other baseline data will include all procedures that were reported with primary or non-primary closure methods. - 2.
-Infection present at time of surgery (PATOS): - a.
-All the SSI SIR reports that use the 2006-2008 SSI baseline (BS1) will include SSIs that are reported as present at time of surgery.
-This means that the PATOS event is included in the numerator of the SIR and the procedure from which the event occurred is included in the denominator of the SIR. - b.
-All the SSI SIR reports, other than the baseline set 1, will exclude SSIs that are reported as present at time of surgery from the numerator and the procedures to which they are linked from the denominator.
-Therefore, the PATOS events and their linked procedures are not included in any of the non-BS1 SIR reports. - 3.
-SIRs based on Procedure Date: SSIs will be included in the numerator of an SIR based on the date of procedure, not the DOE.
+- 1. Closure technique: All of the SSI SIRs that use the 2006-2008 SSI baseline data will include only those procedures that were reported with a primary closure method.
+All of the SSI SIRs that use the 2015 baseline data will include all procedures that were reported with primary or non-primary closure methods. - 2.
+Infection present at time of surgery (PATOS): All of the SSI SIR reports that use the 2006-2008 SSI baseline will include SSIs that are reported as present at time of surgery.
+This means that the PATOS event is included in the numerator of the SIR and the procedure from which the event occurred is included in the denominator of the SIR.
+All of the SSI SIR reports that use the new 2015 SSI baseline will exclude SSIs that are reported as present at time of surgery from both the numerator and denominator.
+Therefore, the PATOS event is excluded in the numerator of the SIR and the procedure from which the event occurred is excluded in the denominator of the SIR. - 3.
+SIRs based on Procedure Date: SSIs will be included in the numerator of an SIR based on the date of procedure, not the date of event.
 This is because the procedure carries the risk for the infection/SSI.